Fossil Rim Females Make Massive Impact

 “The animal care and animal health staffs were largely male (in the early days).
 When Mary Jo came on board, she had a strong, positive influence on our operations.”

 In a 2017 interview, Stearns mentioned she was the only woman among the six people on the animal care staff in 1989.
-Now, there are 14 people on the animal care staff and eight of them are women.
+Now, there are 14 people on the animal care staff and seven of them are women.

 “The open-mindedness of Kelley and Jim Jackson to hire me and other women meant a lot,” Stearns said.